Decimus Rusticus

-Decimus Rusticus (sometimes Rusticus Decimus) of Treves (then Augusta Treverorum) and Lyon (Lugdunum) (c.
+Decimus Junius Rusticus (sometimes Rusticus Decimus) of Treves (then Augusta Treverorum) and Lyon (Lugdunum) (c.
 370 – before 423) was a Master of the Offices and the praetorian prefect of Gaul between 409 and 410 or 413.
 He was one of those responsible for the withdrawal from Britannia.

 Life

 In 407, the Roman army in Britain chose as their leader Flavius Claudius Constantinus.
 He crossed the Channel to the continent, and by May 408 had made Arles his capital, where he appointed Apollinaris, grandfather of Sidonius Apollinaris, as prefect.
-Decimus Rusticus succeeded his friend Apollinaris, as praetorian prefect of Gaul in 409.
+This was probably due to his hereditary claim to Gaul.